 Generate ->, which will download a keyfile onto your machine.

-With that keyfile in hand, you can now exit Bridge, and continue to the guide to installing Arvo.
+With that keyfile in hand, you can now exit Bridge and continue to the guide to install the Urbit binary.